The X-ray Luminosity Function Evolution of Quasars and the Correlation Between the X-ray and Ultraviolet Luminosities: Density evolution and Local X-ray Luminosity Function

-As evident, the local X-ray luminosity function, similar to those found in other wavebands is well-fit by a broken power law.
+As evident, the local X-ray LF, similar to those found in other wavebands is well-fit by a broken power law.
 In this case it manifests power-law slopes of -2.0$\pm$0.1 below and -3.1$\pm$0.1 above the break luminosity, which is around $2 \times 10^{45}$\,erg\, s$^{-1}$.
-These results can be compared to those of previous determinations of the X-ray luminosity function of AGN such as \citet{Ueda03} and \citet{Aird15}.
-The former reports power law slopes ranging from -1.82 to -1.93 above the break and from -3.23 to -3.37 below the break depending on the parameterization used, with a break luminosity in the range of $10^{44}$ \,erg\, s$^{-1}$.
-The latter reports power law slopes around -1.7 below the break and around -3.2 above the break, with the break luminosity between $10^{44}$ and $10^{45}$ \,erg\, s$^{-1}$, again depending on the parameterization.\footnote{Note that these works present indexes and break luminosities for $d\Phi(>L) / d\log L$ not $d\Phi(>L) /d L$ so their power law indexes must be reduced by one unit for comparing with those defined here.} The results here are in line with these previous ones on the power law indexes, but place the break luminosity at a somewhat higher value.
+These results can be compared to those of previous determinations of the X-ray LF of AGN such as in \citet{Ueda03}, \citet{Ueda14}, \citet{Miyaji15}, \citet{Aird15}, and \citet{Ftp16}.
+Table \ref{tab2} shows the results from those works for the equivalent parameters of the local LF, noting that they use an LDDE parameterization.\footnote{These works present indexes and break luminosities for $d\Phi(>L) / d\log L$ not $d\Phi(>L) /d L$, with an LDDE parameterization, so the magnitude of their power law indexes must be increased by one unit for comparing with those defined here.} The results here are in line with these previous ones on the power law indexes, but place the break luminosity at a somewhat higher value.